 One of the questions I get asked a lot on Twitter is “Why doesn’t [insert name of boutique here] carry [insert name of favorite lingerie brand here]?”
 As I don’t have a retail background, I don’t know the answer to that question, but hopefully today’s column will help clear it up for all of us.
 Here are the five things that dictate a lingerie boutique’s brand selection:

 I think most retailers would love to have almost every brand in their store because it’s so beautiful!
 There are a few factors that dictate which brands a store carries:

-Weather – Where your customers live can make a big difference to their bra preferences which affects the brands you carry.
+Weather – Where your customers live can make a big difference to their bra preferences, which affects the brands you carry.
 Stores in areas of North America that have lots of cold months sell more basic coloured lingerie than boutiques in warmer places.
-Some brands have lots of basic options; others have none so you buy accordingly.
+Some brands have lots of basic options, while others have none, so you buy accordingly.

 Weight – There are some postal codes in North America where the average weight is higher than others.
 This can have a big effect on your stock.
 Many brands specialize in plus size lingerie and if your average customer’s band size is a 42 then you need to have several plus size options available.